List of Star Trek television series

-Star Trek is an American science fiction media franchise that started with a television series (simply called Star Trek but now referred to as Star Trek: The Original Series) created by Gene Roddenberry.
+Star Trek is an American science fiction media franchise that started with a television series (simply called Star Trek but now referred to as The Original Series) created by Gene Roddenberry.
 The series was first broadcast from 1966 to 1969 on NBC.
-Since then, the Star Trek canon has expanded to include many other series, a film franchise, and other media.
+Since then, the Star Trek canon has expanded to include many other series, a film franchise, and other media, including the YouTube series Scouts.

-The first new series was Star Trek: The Animated Series, featuring the cast of The Original Series, which was broadcast from 1973 to 1974.
-In the 1980s, a new syndication series titled Star Trek: The Next Generation expanded the franchise with a new cast and setting.
-Two spin-off series, Star Trek: Deep Space Nine and Star Trek: Voyager (on the new network UPN), followed in the 1990s.
-Star Trek: Enterprise, a prequel to the original series, was broadcast on UPN beginning in 2001.
+The first new series was The Animated Series, featuring the cast of The Original Series, which was broadcast from 1973 to 1974.
+In the 1980s, a new syndication series titled The Next Generation expanded the franchise with a new cast and setting.
+Two spin-off series, Deep Space Nine and Voyager (on the new network UPN), followed in the 1990s.
+Enterprise, a prequel to the original series, was broadcast on UPN beginning in 2001.
 The series was canceled in 2005.

 After a break of over a decade, a new series was developed for the streaming service CBS All Access (later rebranded as Paramount+).
-Star Trek: Discovery debuted in 2017, and its success led to a new expansion of the franchise in the following years.
-This began with companion series Star Trek: Short Treks, followed in the 2020s by Star Trek: Picard, new animated series Star Trek: Lower Decks and Star Trek: Prodigy, Star Trek: Strange New Worlds, the upcoming Star Trek: Starfleet Academy, as well as streaming television films.
+Discovery debuted in 2017, and its success led to a new expansion of the franchise in the following years.
+This began with companion series Short Treks, followed in the 2020s by Picard, new animated series Lower Decks and Prodigy, Strange New Worlds, and Starfleet Academy, as well as a direct-to-streaming film.
 After Prodigy was canceled by Paramount+ during production of its second season, the series moved to Netflix.

+Series overview

+(Note: The episode count includes all completed and released episodes.
+The count also includes the Original Seriess unaired pilot, "The Cage".
+Multi-part episodes not originally broadcast as one presentation are counted individually.
+Ten feature-length episodes are counted as two episodes each, as they were split for foreign broadcast and syndication.)